Constipation affects about 20% of the population (1).

 Though yogurt contains probiotics and can help ease constipation, some sources say it can, instead, cause the condition.
 Hence, talk to your doctor before using yogurt for this purpose.

-Cabbage is super-rich in dietary fiber, with a 1-cup serving offering close to 3 grams of fiber.
-The fiber in this veggie can reduce constipation symptoms and ensure your stool passes smoothly.
+Does cabbage make you poop too?
+No need to be shocked and confused.
+It is super rich in dietary fiber, with one cup of cabbage offering close to 2 grams (12).
+The fiber in this veggie may reduce constipation symptoms and ensure that your stool passes smoothly.

 Coconut water can work wonders on your bowels as it is one of the best natural laxatives.
 It offers a natural hydration boost, and given it has a high electrolyte content, it can ease constipation symptoms.